paolofalcoruegg/axp/README.md

 ### Review & Future Improvements

 The installation was a success with the biggest response being amazement at the complexity of patterns produced.
 It was noted how a relatively simple apparatus could create complex nonlinear behaviours.
-Moreover, people appeared to like the fact that they could play their own music, somewhat giving them a new experience of music they already have an emotional attachment to.
+Moreover, people appeared to like the fact that they could play their own music, giving them a new experience of music they already have an emotional attachment to.
 Other successes included:

 - [x] Tightness of seal through use of acetyl welding
 - [x] Good results with different mobile phones through signal normalisation
 - [x] Visitors took their time to experience the installation and usually tried more than one song

 Limitations included the meaningfulness of the interactions and the loudness of the installation.
 The former suffered from the fact that the team struggled to 'decompose' a music track into fewer yet consonant signals.
-The loudness of the installation was another drawback, especially as the sound seeped through to the other module, sometimes causing Faraday waves on it when only one was playing.
+The loudness of the installation was another drawback, especially as the sound seeped through to the other module, sometimes causing Faraday waves on the other module when only one was playing.
 Other limitations included:

 * Average build quality due to time constraints
 * Considerable difficulty in transporting and reassembling the installation
-* Performance issues related to serial connections to Arduino
+* Performance issues related to the serial connection to Arduino
 * Liquid evaporated over time and needed to be refilled repeatedly

 This project was conducted over the limited time frame of a month along with various other deadlines.
 As a result, many corners were cut and future work should start with a rework of already existing building blocks such as: